bjkwon/auxlab/README.md

 AUXLAB was developed C++ with Windows API.
 Yacc/lex was used for syntax parsing and tokenizing.

-Developed with Visual Studio 2017.
+Current release was developed with Visual Studio 2017.

 To build the app in your machine, edit auxlab.props and change the two macros, DropDev and BuildDir on lines 5 and 7.
 1) DropDev specifies the path for sources